 As a habit, most people turn off the circuit breaker every time they leave home, and they do this to save electricity.
 Even though this is an excellent idea to save some electricity, it can cause light damage to the breaker.

-As you can imagine, regularly turning on and off the circuit breaker switch can cause damage to the breaker over time.
+As you can imagine, regularly turning the circuit breaker switch on and off can cause damage to the breaker over time.

 This kind of sudden circuit breaker powering on and off can cause damage to your electrical appliances.
 When you turn on the breaker, the appliances will be exposed to a significant electrical surge.
 This electrical surge can damage your appliances.